bouceka/physical-computing/Lab-1/README.md

 # Physical Computing - LEDs and Push Buttons

-In this laboratory, we will do simple circuits where we get more familiar with ESP32 and using C++.
+In this laboratory, we will do simple circuits where we get more familiar with ESP32 and Python.
 Instructions are given by [Andrew J. Park, Ph.D.](https://www.twu.ca/profile/andrew-park).

 We will use Freenove Ultimate Starter Kit for ESP32-WROVER which you can buy on [Amazon](https://www.amazon.ca/ESP32-WROVER-Contained-Compatible-Bluetooth-Tutorials/dp/B08FM2NCST).
 How to set up the kit and start uploading code you can find on [Freenove](https://www.freenove.com/tutorial).